cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 ---------------------------
 ### Siege
 Siege is a command-line tool that allows you to benchmark your webserver using load testing.
-Given a few parameters, Siege tells you things like the number of successful transactions to your website, percent availability, and latency/throughput of your server,
+Given a few parameters, Siege gives you information about the number of successful transactions to your website, percent availability, the latency/throughput of your server, and more.

-To install siege, type the following command:
+To install siege, run the following command:

 ```sudo apt install siege```